 To set forth the College's examination (tests, quizzes, exams) requirements and procedures.
 St. Joseph's College of Nursing dedicates itself to maintaining the highest standards of integrity.
 Students must accept the responsibility to be honest and to respect moral, legal, and ethical standards of the nursing profession in meeting their academic and clinical assignments and requirements.
-The College utilizes online testing modalities which pose unique risks to the integrity of the testing process and this policy is intended to provide instruction on the technical and academic requirements when using online testing to reduce risks and deter and detect academic dishonesty.ACADEMIC DISHONESTY IS A VIOLATION OF THE STUDENT CODE OF CONDUCT AND MAY RESULT IN DISMISSAL FROM THE COLLEGE.
+The College utilizes both remote and onsite online testing modalities for particular on-line testing which pose unique risks to the integrity of the testing process.
+This policy is intended to provide instruction on the technical and academic requirements when using online testing to reduce risks and deter and detect academic dishonesty.
+ACADEMIC DISHONESTY IS A VIOLATION OF THE CODE OF STUDENT CONDUCT AND MAY RESULT IN DISMISSAL FROM THE COLLEGE.
 Refer to Code of Student Conduct Policy.